RKanmani/COIL20-Object-Segmentation/README.md

 ## How to Run

-1. Upload `coil-20-proc` and `coil-20-unproc` folders to Google Drive.
+1. Extract and Upload `coil-20-proc` and `coil-20-unproc` folders to Google Drive.
 2. Ensure the `base_path` variable matches your Drive location.
 3. Run the script in Google Colab.
 4. Segmented outputs will be saved automatically in:
    - `output_processed/`
    - `output_unprocessed/`

----

-## Repository Structure

-├── segmentation_script.py
-├── report.pdf
-├── README.md

 ---